 Golden Temple.
-Here, wearing a saffron-patka, Canadian Prime Minister Justin Trudeau paid obeisance at the sanctum sanctorum, also being honoured with a siropa (see image on the right).
+Here, wearing a saffron-patka, Canadian Prime Minister Justin Trudeau paid obeisance at the sanctum sanctorum, also being honoured with a siropa.

 Later with his wife Sophie Gregoire Trudeau and their children Ella-Grace, Xavier and Hadrien, they performed sewa at Guru Ram Das Jee Langar hall, making rotis and then partaking food at the langar.